Agriculture Grants & Funding

 CA Climate and Agriculture Network (CalCAN) CalCAN is a statewide coalition that advances policy to realize the powerful climate solutions offered by sustainable and organic agriculture.

-CA Department of Food and Agriculture (CDFA) State Water Efficiency and Enhancement Program (SWEET).
+CA Department of Food and Agriculture (CDFA) State Water Efficiency and Enhancement Program (SWEEP).

 SWEEP provides financial assistance in the form of grants to implement irrigation systems that reduce greenhouse gases and save water on California agricultural operations.
 The California 2021-22 State Budget allocates $40 million for drought relief, some of which will be distributed through SWEET.